PhysicalAddons/web-pow/docs/documentation.md

 !!! tip ""
     Hey :wave:, first time here?
-You can find the installation guide and first run in the [getting started](/pow/getting-started/) section.
+You can find the `Installation Guide` and `First Run` in the [getting started](/pow/getting-started/) section.

 * [Mesh](#mesh)
 * [Material](#material)